When is the Health Centre open?

 12.45pm – 1.45pm

 4.10pm – 5pm

-If your child is ill and/or on medication, please inform the Health Centre.
+If your child has a condition and/or is taking medication, please inform the Health Centre.
 If you need to ask that your child is excused from games, please send a note in with them and tell them to give it to PE staff.

 All medicines (over-the-counter and prescribed) brought to school by day or boarding students should be handed over to the School Nurse for safe keeping.
-Authorised medicines such as asthma or hay fever inhalers and epipens may be kept by students for their own use in line with our School Treatments and Medicines Policy.
-If your child is prescribed an epipen, please ensure that you let the Health Centre have a spare one.
+Authorised medicines such as asthma inhalers and auto adrenaline injector pens may be kept by students for their own use in line with our School Treatments and Medicines Policy.

 Below is a list of all over-the-counter/emergency medications administered in the Health Centre: